Deepak Sridhar

 San Diego, California

-I am a third year PhD student at UCSD specializing in Computer Vision, advised by Prof. Nuno Vasconcelos.
-My research focuses on multimodal generative AI, with interests spanning multimodal generation, editing, and understanding.
-I am also interested in efficient personalization methods.
+I am a fourth year PhD student at UC San Diego specializing in Computer Vision, advised by Prof. Nuno Vasconcelos.
+My research focuses on multimodal generative AI, with particular interests in multimodal generation, editing, and understanding, as well as efficient personalization methods.
+My PhD thesis focuses on “Efficient Adaptation of Foundation Models” for fine-grained tasks.

 Outside of Research, I love to go on hiking and exploring the nature.
 I also love to participate in outdoor adventures.